Dee-glitch/dee-glitch/README.md

 A web developer, language enthusiast(both human and computer), a vivid reader and a lifelong learner.

 I'm passionate about programming and learning new things.<br>
-In my free time, I like juggling multiple DIY projects, dancing in the rain and taking long hikes.
+In my free time, I like juggling multiple DIY projects, biking in the rain and taking long hikes.

     🔭 I’m a software development student
     🌱 Currently looking for internship opportunities